 If you see a dark line on the tooth next to your gumline, don’t worry, it is normal.
 The dark line is a metal that is showing up through the crown.
 This is especially typical if you wear porcelain-fused-to-metal (PFM) crowns.

-A dental crown, especialy if it is made of porcelain, may chip under the extreme biting force.
+A dental crown, especially if it is made of porcelain, may chip under extreme biting force.
 In most cases, it can be repaired.
-The dentist uses a special adhesive and composite resin to put cracked particle in place.
-Usually, repaired crown doesn’t last long, so consider it as a temporary solution.
+The dentist uses a special adhesive and composite resin to temporarily repair the crown.
+Usually, the repaired crown doesn’t last long, so consider it as a temporary solution.
 If you have more than one chip, you may need to replace your crown.

 - A Dental Crown Seems to Be Falling Out when You Bite or Chew